nesfit/ICS/Lectures/Lecture_12/Lecture.md

 - Exiting
     - handled via `WaitForExit` method and its overloads
+    - initiated via `Close` method
-    - when needed `Kill` method can be used
+    - when needed `Kill` method can be used to force termination

 ---